anshuman4luv/RagWithOracleGenAI/README.md

 ## Conclusion

-In this article, we've covered the process of creating a RAG model using Oracle Gen AI, llama index, Qdrant, and SentenceTransformerEmbeddings.
+In this article, we've covered the process of creating a RAG model using Oracle Generative AI Service, llama index, Qdrant, and SentenceTransformerEmbeddings.
 Feel free to experiment with different web pages and datasets to enhance the capabilities of your model.

 In a future blog post, we'll explore how to integrate Oracle Vector Database and Oracle Gen AI embeddings model into this RAG setup.